mathewpareles/projects/LLM-Research/README.md

-Here, we argue that GPT-3 relies on simple attention patterns like the [Induction Head](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html) to solve reasoning tasks.
+We argue that GPT-3 relies on simple attention patterns like the [Induction Head](https://transformer-circuits.pub/2022/in-context-learning-and-induction-heads/index.html) to solve reasoning tasks.
 We show that GPT-3 uses a consistent attention pattern to solve the [LEGO reasoning task](https://arxiv.org/pdf/2206.04301.pdf), regardless of the size, syntax, or scrambling of the input.

 We hope to reverse-engineer GPT's attention pattern on this task, and make it human-interpretable.